LealemTse/MiniGit/README.md

-# MiniGit
+# 🧩MiniGit

 MiniGit is a minimal, C++-based version control system inspired by Git.
 ## Features

 - `init` – initialize a new MiniGit repository
 - `add` – stage files for the next commit
-- `commit` – snapshot changes with a message and author
+- `commit` – snapshot changes with a message and madeby
-- Persists staged files between runs (like Git's index)
+- `log` - see all the detail of the file commited
+- `branch` - where one is working on and create a new branch to work on
+- `checkout` - jump over to another branch and checkout or work there

 ---
 ##  Requirements